ALW1EZ/Arkhota/README.md

 ![Banner](README-src/banner.png)

 ## What?
-Arkhota is a web (HTTP/S) brute forcer for Android.
+Arkhota is a web (HTTP/S) brute forcer for Android OS.

 ## Why?
 A web brute forcer is always in a hacker's computer, for obvious reasons.